rvnminers-A-and-N/electrum-satori/README.txt

 Check out the code from GitHub::
     cd
-    git clone git://github.com/EvrmoreOrg/electrum-evrmore.git
+    git clone git://github.com/SatoriNetwork/electrum-satori.git
-	cd electrum-evrmore/
+	cd electrum-satori/

-Note that the "electrum-env" script which is used to launch Electrum-Evrmore assumes the existence of a python venv called "env", so it must be built in advance if you
+Note that the "electrum-env" script which is used to launch Electrum-Satori assumes the existence of a python venv called "env", so it must be built in advance if you
     want anything special in it.
-Since Electrum-Evrmore requires the "evrhash" module, which is not yet available on PyPi, and since you probably want to avoid modifying the system-wide python "site-packages", you should build and load it in the local "env" venv.
+Since Electrum-Satori requires the "kawpow" module, which is available on PyPi, but this will change if the algo is changed, and since you probably want to avoid modifying the system-wide python "site-packages", you should in that case build and load it in the local "env" venv.

-After building evrhash in the "env" (and with "env" still active), install electrum-evrmore:
+After building your new algo (evrhash for example, if applicable) in the "env" (and with "env" still active), install electrum-satori:
-	cd ~/ electrum-evrmore/
+	cd ~/ electrum-satori/
 	pip install -e .

-Nown deactivate "env" and launch Electrum-Evrmore with the command:
+Nown deactivate "env" and launch Electrum-Satori with the command:
     deactivate
     ./electrum-env or ./electrum-env --testnet